How do we use our tech for good?

 To understand and respond to individual needs, WFP collects data about the food security situation of people in some of the poorest and most remote areas.
 Traditional data collection methods such as large-scale face-to-face surveys and market monitoring are used to understand the complex environments in which WFP works and grasp on-the-ground needs.

 Nevertheless, in an ever-evolving digital information age, a vast amount of publicly available information (PAI) is operationally relevant to WFP.
 PAI exists in an unstructured form such as news reports, social media messages, blogs, reports and other online available documents.
-We recognise the need of the development cooperation sector to tackle the volume, variety and velocity of online information in order to pinpoint relevant messages for operational response.
+We recognise the need of the development cooperation sector to tackle the volume, variety and velocity of online information in order to pinpoint relevant messages for an operational response.

 A ‘do-no-harm’ partnership